jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/imogen.nml.rst

 Since IMOGEN calculates the forcing for an entire year at once, an IMOGEN run must have a start time of 00:00:00 on the 1st of January for some year.

 IMOGEN uses the netcdf read functions in JULES to load the driving data.
-It also needs grid-area read in as an ancillary.
+It also needs ``grid_area`` read in via :nml:lst:`JULES_LATLON`.

-IMOGEN still reads the 1d data from ascii files within the code - this will change in the future.
+IMOGEN still reads the 1d data from ascii files within the code - this will change in the near future.

 .. seealso::
    References: